 Creating a Paid Post

 In order to create a paid post, firstly, you need to activate the Pay Per Post addon.
-Once the addon is activated, then you can navigate to the Admin Panel
+Once the add-on is activated, then you can navigate to the Admin Panel ⇾ ARMember ⇾ Manage Paid Posts.
+Over on this page in the top right corner, you will be able to check the + Add Paid Post, click that button to add a new post.

-Once you hit the button to create a paid post, then here you will get all different types of Free or Paid post types with various general options and Alternative Content options.
+Once you hit the button to create a paid post, then here you will get all different types of free or paid post types with various general options and alternative content options.

-Some Common Options to create ARMember paid posts are:
+Some common options to create ARMember paid posts are

 - Content Type